chaoss/augur-community-reports/README.md

 ### Variables in Both Templates
 1. **Repo_set**: Takes a list of repo_ids you need visualizations for.
 2. **Display_grouping**: Can be set as 'repo' or 'competitors'. 'repo' groups the visualizations by repo, and 'competitors' groups the visualizations by chart, so data can be easily compared against other repos.
-3. **Not_alised_repos**: Takes a list of repo_ids you do not want aliased, when display_grouping is set to 'competitors'
+3. **Not_alised_repos**: Takes a list of repo_ids you do not want aliased when display_grouping is set to 'competitors'
-4. **Save_files**: Can be set to True or False, when True all the visualizations will be export as PNG's
+4. **Save_files**: Can be set to True or False, when True all the visualizations will be exported as PNG's
 5. **Begin_date and End_date**: Take a string in date form, i.e. '2020-03-30'

 ### Variables for New Contributor Template